This post may contain affiliate links. See my disclosure for more info.

 You’ll feel like you just went to the spa for a facial, but without the hefty price tag, and in a relatively short amount of time.
 And just like with anything, this is something you must practice often to really reap the benefits.

 There are many different tools you can buy for facial gua sha.
-I started with this tool and now I use this one (a bit more expensive, but well worth it).
+I started with this tool and now I use this one (pictured).
 All that’s needed besides the tool is a facial oil to allow the tool to glide easily over the skin.

 One of my favorite ladies who teaches all about facial gua sha is Britta Plug.
 Her studio is located in NYC, but she shares loads of free tutorials on her Instagram handle found here, teaching you proper techniques for doing facial gua sha straight from the comfort of your own home.